lilo254/TechFrontChallenge/README.md

 # Part 1

 In your favourite language, create an abstract data type representing a class( School class) Name it Darasa.
-Darasa should be constructed using a list of string of lists representing class members.
+Darasa should be constructed using a list of strings representing class members.

-Darasa should have methods with the following methods with specifications as described:
+Darasa should have methods with specifications as described:
 Function specifications have been listed above the methods to be implemented.

 ```